Henry Charles Carey: Economic nationalism and trade

-To check centralization, Carey thus emphasized the need for human association; the preeminent natural form of association in his writing was the nation, an association of citizens.
-He suggested that the United States and other nations should interpose protective tariffs between the nations and London, increasing the cost of raw materials, fostering domestic manufacturing, and depriving the British manufacturers of a monopoly on finished goods.
-This would enable the establishment of a middle class, the abolition of chattel slavery, and the encouragement of patriotic feeling.
 Carey emphasized that the final result of industrialization would be the establishment of "perfect free trade" between developed nations, whose range of production would be limited only by absolute natural barriers.
 His utopian vision was laid out in writing:

 "Of the advantage of perfect free trade there can be no doubt.
 What is good between the states ought to be good the world over.
 But free trade can be successfully administered only after an apprenticeship of protection.
 Strictly speaking, taxation should all be direct.
 Tariff for revenue should not exist.
 Interference with trade is excusable only on ground of self-protection.
 A disturbing force of prodigious power pre- vents the loom and spindle from taking and keeping their proper places by the plow and harrow.
 When the protective regime has counteracted the elements of foreign opposition, obstacles to free trade will disappear and the tariff will pass out of existence.
 Wars will cease; for no chief magistrate will dare to recommend an increase of direct taxation."

-He contrasted "perfect" free trade to the English system in a letter to Henry Wilson, writing, "Free trade, as ultimated in England, is the most debased ignorance, the most abhorrent cruelty, the most disgusting vice and the most heart-breaking misery that can be seen in any country calling itself civilized and Christian."
-Despite this stated view, Carey never backed down from his support for high tariffs, having never believed that the United States had reached complete economic development within his lifetime.
+Carey further contrasted this theory of "perfect" free trade to the English system in a letter to Henry Wilson: "Free trade, as ultimated in England, is the most debased ignorance, the most abhorrent cruelty, the most disgusting vice and the most heart-breaking misery that can be seen in any country calling itself civilized and Christian."
+Despite this stated utopian view, Carey never backed down from his support for high tariffs within his lifetime, believing that the United States had not reached complete economic development.